the-dev-rahul/the-dev-rahul/README.md

 **Hey, I'm Rahul Parmar 👋**
-☁️ Cloud & DevOps Engineer | 💻 Python, Node, React, Angular Enthusiast | 🌐 Tech Explorer
+☁️ Fullstack Engineer | 💻 Python, Node, React, Angular Enthusiast | 🌐 Tech Explorer

 Welcome to my GitHub profile!
-I'm Kishan Patel, a dedicated Cloud and DevOps engineer with a passion for creating scalable and efficient systems.
+I'm Rahul Parmar, a dedicated Fullstack and DevOps engineer with a passion for creating scalable and efficient systems.
 With a solid foundation in Python, Node, React, and Angular, I strive to bridge the gap between development and operations.
 Let's embark on a journey through my tech world!

 💻 My Tech Stack
 Cloud & DevOps: AWS, Azure, Docker, Kubernetes